Slow Cooker Buying Guide

 Available in sizes ranging from mini models that can warm a couple of cups of food to large sizes for the whole family, these are the perfect tool for cooking up all kinds of meals and sides from roasts to soups and dips.

-Roasts: Large slow cookers are great for cooking roasts because they can slowly cook them all day and keep them moist.
+- Roasts - Large slow cookers are great for cooking roasts because they can slowly cook them all day and keep them moist.

-Multi-part meals: You can cook three dishes that need separate temperatures, like a main course and sides, so you have a complete meal ready to go by the time you get home.
+- Multi-part meals - You can cook three dishes that need separate temperatures, like a main course and sides, so you have a complete meal ready to go by the time you get home.

-Buffet style meals: Create a buffet at home for large parties or family breakfasts by heating up different favorites in each crock pot.
+- Buffet style meals - Create a buffet at home for large parties or family breakfasts by heating up different favorites in each crock pot.

-Cook food quickly and precisely within a pressure sealed vessel.
+Cook food quickly and precisely within a pressure-sealed vessel.
 The high steam pressure inside the cooker lets food cook quickly and helps keep it moist and flavorful.

-Beans and rice: The high pressure boiling environment cooks foods that typically take a long time to cook like beans and grains quickly while sealing in moisture to produce a tender end product.
+- Rice & beans - The high pressure boiling environment cooks foods that typically take a long time to cook like beans and grains quickly while sealing in moisture to produce a tender end product.

-Creating complex flavors: Some dishes and ingredients lose flavor when they're steamed traditionally, but a pressure cooker requires little extra liquid, and the high pressure helps flavors permeate ingredients like cuts of meat.
+- Creating complex flavors - Some dishes and ingredients lose flavor when they're steamed traditionally, but a pressure cooker requires little extra liquid, and the high pressure helps flavors permeate ingredients like cuts of meat.